ffrqw/ECE209AS/README.md

 ## Security attack model navigation

 ### Hardware
-● Serial ports exposed
+- Serial ports exposed
-● Insecure authentication mechanism used in the serial ports
+- Insecure authentication mechanism used in the serial ports
-● Ability to dump the firmware over JTAG or via Flash chips
+- Ability to dump the firmware over JTAG or via Flash chips

-Attempt: access to the circuit board.
+**Attempt**: access to the circuit board.

-Result: Failed.
+**Result**: Failed.
 The device is well packaged with no screws.
 The only way to open it is smashing the shell.
 But we don’t have proper tools to do so.

 ### Firmware, software, application
 1. Firmware
-o Ability to modify firmware
+- Ability to modify firmware
-o Hardcoded sensitive values in the  firmware—API keys, passwords, staging URLs, etc.
+- Hardcoded sensitive values in the  firmware—API keys, passwords, staging URLs, etc.
-o Ability to understand the entire functionality of the device through the firmware
+- Ability to understand the entire functionality of the device through the firmware
-o File system extraction from the firmware
+- File system extraction from the firmware

-Attempt:
+**Attempt**:
 - Download from official website
-Result: failed.
+**Result**: failed.
 Refuse to provide.

 - Draw from hardware
-Result : failed.
+**Result**: failed.
 Due to the same reason in hardware part.

 2. Mobile application
-o Reverse engineering the mobile app
+- Reverse engineering the mobile app
-o Dumping source code of the mobile application
+- Dumping source code of the mobile application
-o Side channel data leakage
+- Side channel data leakage
-o Runtime manipulation attacks
+- Runtime manipulation attacks
-o Insecure network communication
+- Insecure network communication
-o Outdated 3rd party libraries and SDKs
+- Outdated 3rd party libraries and SDKs

-Attempt:
+**Attempt**:
 Analyze the Android app.

 ## Timeline